Jonathan Francis, Ph.D.

 1. Data Efficiency: Reducing the dependency on large amounts of labeled data for training robust models remains a critical challenge, necessitating the development of more efficient learning techniques.
 Enabling systems to make use of the plethora of existing human demonstrations out there (e.g., YouTube) poses challenges in learning effective common representations.
 See Memmel et al., 2025; Yoo et al., 2025; Niu et al., 2025; etc.

-2. Multimodal Fusion: Unifying concepts from diverse sensor modalities remains an open topic in representation learning, even with Gen AI.
-Each modality has its own noise characteristics and data formats, and it is difficult to combine them into efficient token or concept representations in ways that generalize across domains.
+2. Multimodal Fusion: Unifying concepts from diverse sensor modalities remains an open AI/Robotics topic.
+Each modality has its own noise characteristics and data formats, and it is difficult to combine them into efficient token or concept representations in ways that generalize across domains and enable robustness in robotics system.
 See Tatiya et al., 2022, 2024.

 4. Safety, Robustness, and Trustworthiness: From algorithmic transparency to reliable fail-safes, establishing trust in autonomous systems in high-stakes industrial settings is pivotal.
 See Qadri et al., 2025; Bucker et al., 2024; etc.